barseghyanartur/faker-file/docs/creating_images.rst

 .. _WeasyPrint: https://pypi.org/project/weasyprint/
 .. _wkhtmltopdf: https://wkhtmltopdf.org/

 Creating images could be a challenging task.
-One of the reasons for that might be need in additional (system) dependencies.
-There are many image formats to support.
-That makes it almost impossible and highly challenging to have **just one right way** of creating image files.
+System dependencies on one side, large variety of many image formats on another.

 That's why, creation of image files has been delegated to an abstraction layer of image generators.
 If you don't like how image files are generated or format you need isn't supported, you can create your own layer, using your favourite library.

-Currently, there are two types of image generators implemented:
+Currently, there are two types of image providers implemented:

-- Graphic-only image generators
+- Graphic-only image providers.
-- Mixed-content image generators
+- Mixed-content image providers.

-The graphic-only image generators are only capable of producing random graphics.
+The graphic-only image providers are only capable of producing random graphics.

-The mixed-content image generators can generate an image consisting of both text and graphics.
+The mixed-content image providers can produce an image consisting of both text and graphics.
 Moreover, text comes in variety of different headings (such as h1, h2, h3, etc), paragraphs and tables.